benajamin/kkcalc/README.rst

 - Freely available on a wide range of platforms.
 - Graphical interface for easy use.

-For support, please contact benjaminDOTwattsATgmailDOTcom.
+For support, please contact benjamin.watts@gmail.com

 The major emphasis of this program is to provide **correct** results.
 I would be glad to be informed of any problems.